-- Mesothelioma– Though this kind of cancer is rare, mesothelioma is a deadly disease that can develop on the thin lining layers of the lungs, heart, abdomen and chest.
-This often fatal disease is caused by the damage to the mesothelium, which provides protection to the body's internal organs.
+- Mesothelioma– Though this kind of cancer is rare, mesothelioma is a deadly disease that can develop on the thin lining layers of the lungs, heart, abdomen, and chest.
+This often fatal disease is caused by damage to the mesothelium, which protects the body's internal organs.

-Colleagues and family members of individuals diagnosed with any form of asbestos disease have a high potential of developing the serious condition through direct or secondary exposure.
+Colleagues and family members of individuals diagnosed with any form of the asbestos disease have a high potential of developing the severe condition through direct or secondary exposure.